Yemen In 'Clear And Present Danger' Of Massive Famine After Years Of Violence

 In the years that followed, a complex web of combatants — with an even more tangled skein of interests — have carried on the war in Yemen with few hopes of resolution.

 In fact, one of the few firm answers to emerge from the violence is its effect on the country's civilians: More than 17,000 killed or wounded in the fighting.
-More than one million suspected cases of cholera last year alone.
-At least three million internally displaced by violence.
+More than 1 million suspected cases of cholera last year alone.
+At least 3 million internally displaced by violence.

 Toward the end of last year, the charity group Save the Children estimated that about 130 children were dying of hunger or disease every day in Yemen.

-The conflict has prompted an outcry not just from humanitarian groups but international organizations — which have accused all sides of possible war crimes — and politicians in the U.S., as well.
+The conflict has prompted an outcry not just from humanitarian groups, but from international organizations — which have accused all sides of possible war crimes — and politicians in the U.S., as well.
 The U.S. has supported Saudi Arabia's military campaign in the country — support that has come under renewed scrutiny in recent weeks, compounded by the killing of journalist Jamal Khashoggi at the Saudi consulate in Istanbul.

 Lowcock, the U.N.'s humanitarian chief, did not single out any one country for criticism.
 Instead, he directed his urgent pleas to "all stakeholders to do everything possible to avert catastrophe."
 That includes not only an end to the violence, but also increased funding for humanitarian efforts and better protection of the food supply.

-A failure to follow those steps, Lowcock said, would be "the death knell for countless innocent civilians most of them women and children."
+A failure to follow those steps, Lowcock said, would be "the death knell for countless innocent civilians, most of them women and children."

-"There is now a clear and present danger of an imminent and great big famine engulfing Yemen," he added, "much bigger than anything any professional in this field has seen during their working lives."
+"There is now a clear and present danger of an imminent and great big famine engulfing Yemen," he added.
+"Much bigger than anything any professional in this field has seen during their working lives."